geirda/Arch/suckless/dwm/README.md

 	$ sudo pacman -U dwm-geir-6.2-1-x86_64.pkg.tar.zst

 #### Manually (and for other distros than Arch-based ones):

+Install "Hack font" and "Roboto Mono Nerd Font".
+"Hack" is usually in your distro's repo, on a Debian-based system do a:

+	$ sudo apt install fonts-hack-ttf

+Download RobotoMono Nerd Font from https://www.nerdfonts.com/font-downloads/ and extract it to somewhere in your font path, like $HOME/.local/share/fonts/ or $HOME/.fonts/

+Run the following commands to download and install dwm:

 	$ wget https://github.com/geirda/Arch/raw/master/suckless/dwm/dwm-geir.tar.xz
 	$ tar xvf dwm-geir.tar.xz